Last Updated on October 30, 2024 by Michelle Ball

 Schools Have Jurisdiction To Expel If Student Attended When They Committed Expellable Act

-Not going to the student expulsion hearing, or moving and not responding to expulsion notices, does not stop the expulsion hearing or its outcome (whether the student attends the hearing or not).
-Once they have jurisdiction, school districts may expel a student.
+Not going to the student expulsion hearing, or moving and not responding to expulsion notices, does not stop the expulsion hearing or its outcome.
+Not attending also does not stop the expulsion hearing.

 Student Discipline Records Follow Student Who Moves